yagami691/userManagement_API/README.md

 ```

 **Description:**
-Authenticates a user with the given email and password which generates un token
+Authenticates a user with the given email and password which generates a token

 ---